Pylons/pyramid/docs/designdefense.rst

 Problems
 ++++++++

-The "global" API that may be used to access data in a ZCA "component registry" is not particularly pretty or intuitive, and sometimes it's just plain obtuse.
+The global API that may be used to access data in a ZCA component registry is not particularly pretty or intuitive, and sometimes it's just plain obtuse.
 Likewise, the conceptual load on a casual source code reader of code that uses the ZCA global API is somewhat high.
 Consider a ZCA neophyte reading the code that performs a typical "unnamed utility" lookup using the :func:`zope.component.getUtility` global API:

 .. ignore-next-block
 .. code-block:: python